Bay Boats versus Flats Boats

-boat for my charter services here in Key West, I
+boat for my fishing charter services here in Key West, I

 may have looked at you funny and snickered as I